 - Create an optional schedule for the workflow to run automatically

 - Scheduling a workflow means you can set it and forget it, knowing the data at your target is regularly updated.
 You can also run your workflow manually at any time.

 As you build your workflows, make sure you have a clear endpoint.
 Avoid circular workflows; they will run in an infinite loop and create problems with your data.

 - Confirm your data compatibility and permissions.

-- Optionally, set a schedule for your workflow to run automatically.
+- Optional: Set a schedule for your workflow to run automatically.

-- If you need to upload from a source to replace more than 5,000 rows or merge data into 20,000 rows, use filters and a limited set of column mappings.
-Or, you can create multiple workflows using a common data category to distribute the data into multiple Sheets.
+- If you need to upload from a source to replace more than 5,000 rows or merge data into 20,000 rows, you can apply filters or decide to only map a selection of columns.
+You can also create multiple workflows using a common data category to distribute the data into multiple sheets.
 You can offload up to 20,000 rows.

-- If someone builds a workflow and sets it to run every time a new attachment is added, anyone who adds the attachment will cause the workflow to run.
+- Set up efficient workflows.
+If someone builds a workflow and sets it to run every time a new attachment is added, anyone who adds the attachment will cause the workflow to run.

 Follow these instructions to set up an offload workflow in Data Shuttle.

 Follow these instructions to edit, run, or delete a workflow in Data Shuttle.